 Good sources of vitamin C include fruit and vegetables, including citrus fruits, parsley and cabbages.
 I would normally recommend steering clear of shop bought fruit juices, but they can deliver an extra boost of vitamin C quickly and palatably – though a whole orange would be better.
 (See my comments about glucose below).

 5. Vitamin D

 Vitamin D is an essential nutrient in immune function.
-At this time of year, when the sun isn’t strong enough for us to make vitamin D by skin exposure, most older people are recommended to take a supplement of 10ug/day, new advice suggests that up to 25ug/day, might be better.
-Check with your pharmacists for the best dose for you and your family.
+In the winter, when the sun isn’t strong enough for us to make vitamin D by skin exposure, most older people are recommended to take a supplement of 10ug/day.
+New advice suggests that up to 25ug/day throughout the year, might be better.
+Our ability to absorbe Vitamin D from the sun reduces as we age.
+Check with your pharmacists for the best dose for you and your family